 The Hailey Cemetery Maintenance District is committed to maintaining and improving the cemetery property in a professional and respectful manner.
 It is the desire of the Cemetery Board of Trustees to provide protection to the cemetery property and all who may use the cemetery.
 Questions associated with the operations of the cemetery may be referred to the Cemetery Board.
 It is the duty of the Board to provide a set of rules, which will allow for the orderly maintenance and upkeep of this facility.

-1. All maps, plats, interment records, diagrams etc. will be found at the Wood River Chapel or the Cemetery District Office.
+1. All maps, plats, interment records, diagrams etc. will be found the Cemetery District Office.

 2. All lots shall be held in accordance with the laws of the state, and the bylaws, rules and regulations of the Hailey Cemetery District now in force or which may be hereafter adopted: and no lots or graves shall be used for any purpose other than the burial of human remains.